 Replace transmission control unit/engine control unit (Rare)

-Due to the safety function when you can only start your vehicle in Neutral or Park, the sensor may send a false signal to the transmission control unit and your vehicle may not start when there is a problem with the range sensor.
-In the most cases, you can experience that your transmission does not want to select the gear that you want.
+Because of a safety feature, you can only start your vehicle in neutral or park mode.
+If the sensor sends a false signal to the transmission control unit, your vehicle, therefore, may not start if there is a problem with the range sensor.
+In most cases, your transmission may not want to engage the desired gear.
 Here are some of the most common symptoms.

 - No start condition

 - Stuck in gear/position

 - No reverse lights

 The most common cause is a defective range sensor, but it can also be the wiring to it or the communication between the control units.
 Here are the most common causes.

 - Faulty range sensor/transmission gear position sensor.
 (Common)

 - Misadjusted range sensor/transmission gear position sensor.